Understanding the 10-Foot 2-Foot 3-Foot Rule: How to Determine the Chimney Height of Class A Solid Fuel Pipe Above the Roofline

 You are close to your eave and you find that your measurement is 18 feet from peak to penetration on a 4/12 pitch (see Figure 3).
 For 18 feet of run, you would have a rise of 72 inches.
 If the previous calculation results in the required height of 64 inches, we can see that the top of the pipe will not rise above the roof peak but would still meet the requirements of the rule.
 For the next example, you have a shorter chimney height.
 If your peak to penetration distance is 7 feet, you would have a rise of 28 inches.
 Per the 10 and 2 rule, once you are at the level of the peak, you only need to be 2 feet above it.
 So 28 inches plus 24 inches is a chimney height of only 52 inches.
 This reduces the actual required height by 12 inches from our previous calculation of 64 inches.

 Please note that this rule doesn’t generally apply to pellet and gas vent systems.
-Hopefully this article helped you understand the 10 and 2 rule but if you still have questions, please leave a comment or send us an email.
+Hopefully this article helped you understand the 10 and 2 rule but if you still have questions, leave a comment or send us an email.
 We are always happy to help.

-*This post is meant to be a guide so always consult with your appliance owner’s manual and local code before planning your system.
+*This post is meant to be a guide so always consult your appliance owner’s manual and local code before planning your system.

 **Woodburning Hearth System Reference Manual.
 Hearth Education Foundation.
 Dec.
 2002 pg.
 92